artainmo/web-development/back-front-end/flask/README.md

 ## Codecademy course
 ### Introduction
-Flask is a web micro framework.
-It allows the creation of a web application.
-It uses templates to add python into HTML.
+Flask is a popular Python framework for developing web applications.
+Classified as a microframework, it comes with minimal built-in components and requirements, making it easy to get started and flexible to use.
+At the same time, Flask is by no means limited in its ability to produce a fully featured app.
+Rather, it is designed to be easily extensible.

 The front-end is the part of the webpage a visitor can see and interact with.
 At its core the frontend is composed of Javascript, CSS, HTML.<br>
 Front-end development is also called client-side development.
 Referring to the vistor's browser who requested the webpage.<br>